ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>1.
-Multiple Fonts in Next.js (Without Breaking Performance) - <a href="https://medium.com/@rezazare2088/multiple-fonts-in-next-js-without-breaking-performance-d7070a97e3d5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. ⚛️ useState vs useReducer What I Learned While Building Real Projects - <a href="https://medium.com/@piyugautam2366/%EF%B8%8F-usestate-vs-usereducer-what-i-learned-while-building-real-projects-c66b5cf20db7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rezazare`**
+✍️ **posted by `Piyush Sharma`**

-<blockquote>Supporting multiple fonts in a Next.js (App Router) application is easy.
+<blockquote>When I started learning React, I thought state management was simple:
 Continue reading on Medium »</blockquote>

-<h3>2.
-Automation Testing, The Hidden Cost of data-testid & the Business Impact - <a href="https://medium.com/@vivekmunde/automation-testing-the-hidden-cost-of-data-testid-the-business-impact-d82dd16b8d36?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ️ I built a voice chat app because I wanted to talk to my son while we play online - <a href="https://medium.com/@hans.vergara.cl/%EF%B8%8F-i-built-a-voice-chat-app-because-i-wanted-to-talk-to-my-son-while-we-play-online-0447511065e6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vivek Munde`**
+✍️ **posted by `Hans Steven Vergara`**

-<blockquote>A closer look at how brittle test IDs erode developer velocity, QA confidence, and business outcomes in large-scale frontend systems.
+<blockquote>It all started with something simple: my son and I wanted to communicate while playing online together.
+I tried the existing options —…
 Continue reading on Medium »</blockquote>

 <h3>3.
-React Native Training in Pune — Build Powerful Mobile Apps with Industry Experts - <a href="https://medium.com/@aditya.justacademy/react-native-training-in-pune-build-powerful-mobile-apps-with-industry-experts-ae6f563a7f31?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React 19: Simplify Your Form Logic with useActionState - <a href="https://medium.com/@engr.kamruz/react-19-simplify-your-form-logic-with-useactionstate-a81eac5816cc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aditya Justacademy`**
+✍️ **posted by `Kamruz Zaman`**

-<blockquote>In today’s fast-growing digital world, mobile applications are the backbone of business success.
-If you are looking to build a career in…
+<blockquote>useActionState is a React Hook (introduced in React 19) designed to handle form state and server actions more gracefully.
+Think of it as…
 Continue reading on Medium »</blockquote>

-<h3>4.
-React-Redux Performance Trap: Avoid useSelector If You Don’t Need UI Updates - <a href="https://medium.com/@pradeep.s_1135/react-redux-performance-trap-avoid-useselector-if-you-dont-need-ui-updates-91de0a1c202c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. useState Race Conditions & Gotchas in React (and How to Fix Them) - <a href="https://leo88.medium.com/usestate-race-conditions-gotchas-in-react-and-how-to-fix-them-48f0cddb9702?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pradeep S`**
+✍️ **posted by `Leonardo`**

-<blockquote>When working with React-Redux, we often use useSelector (or a typed version like useAppSelector) to access state inside components.
-It’s…
+<blockquote>If you’ve used React for more than five minutes, you’ve probably experienced at least one of these:
 Continue reading on Medium »</blockquote>

 <h3>5.
-How a React Application Actually Works (From URL to UI) - <a href="https://medium.com/@veronicatennyson/how-a-react-application-actually-works-from-url-to-ui-d99f85250485?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+35 Next.js Mistakes That Are Quietly Killing Your App (And How to Fix Them) - <a href="https://medium.com/@sureshdotariya/35-next-js-mistakes-that-are-quietly-killing-your-app-and-how-to-fix-them-89549146cccb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Veronica`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>This article explains what really happens when a React application loads in the browser, step by step.
+<blockquote>A field guide for App Router developers — from caching blunders to middleware misuse, bundle bloat, and the subtle traps that don’t show…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Anvil — A Deep Dive into JavaScript Debugging & How We Enhanced It - <a href="https://medium.com/@yaghobieh/anvil-a-deep-dive-into-javascript-debugging-how-we-enhanced-it-247d5cab7e43?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why React JS + Django Is the Best Choice for a Real-Time Data Monitoring & Visualization Platform - <a href="https://salkarveda.medium.com/why-react-js-django-is-the-best-choice-for-a-real-time-data-monitoring-visualization-platform-54a7ce90dcdf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `John Yaghobieh`**
+✍️ **posted by `Veda Salkar`**

-<blockquote>Author: ForgeStack Team
+<blockquote>Imagine you are building a platform that monitors machines or systems in real time — for example, factory equipment, IoT devices, or…
 Continue reading on Medium »</blockquote>

+<h3>7.
+How to Host a React Portfolio on GitHub Pages (Beginner Friendly Guide) - <a href="https://medium.com/@sunil.2701k/hosting-your-react-portfolio-on-github-pages-github-io-39c50eee155f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sunil K`**

+<blockquote>Hosting Your Portfolio on GitHub Pages
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-The Ultimate 2026 Web Auth Playbook: A Senior Engineer’s Guide to Authentication & Authorization - <a href="https://kuldeepsharma1.medium.com/web-auth-2026-senior-engineers-guide-34a8f484aafa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+35 Next.js Mistakes That Are Quietly Killing Your App (And How to Fix Them) - <a href="https://medium.com/@sureshdotariya/35-next-js-mistakes-that-are-quietly-killing-your-app-and-how-to-fix-them-89549146cccb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kuldeepsharma1`**
+✍️ **posted by `Suresh Kumar Ariya Gowder`**

-<blockquote>Why your login form is the most dangerous part of your stack, and how to architect it for the Zero-Trust era.
+<blockquote>A field guide for App Router developers — from caching blunders to middleware misuse, bundle bloat, and the subtle traps that don’t show…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Migrated 12 Next.js Apps to React Server Components.
-Here Are the 5 Mistakes Everyone Makes - <a href="https://medium.com/@riturajpokhriyal/i-migrated-12-next-js-apps-to-react-server-components-here-are-the-5-mistakes-everyone-makes-c68657cc8611?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+DevMorph | Premium Web Development & Performance Experts - <a href="https://saqibshahdev.medium.com/devmorph-premium-web-development-performance-experts-be0106198926?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rituraj`**
+✍️ **posted by `Muhammadsaqibshah`**

-<blockquote>And the one performance trap that cost us $8,000 in serverless bills
+<blockquote>At DevMorph, we constantly benchmark frontend frameworks to protect our clients’ budgets and optimize cloud infrastructure.
+Here are our…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Maysam ghaysari | میثم قیصری | Front-End Developer with Next.js , React.js , Typescript - <a href="https://medium.com/@maysamghaysari80/maysam-ghaysari-%D9%85%DB%8C%D8%AB%D9%85-%D9%82%DB%8C%D8%B5%D8%B1%DB%8C-front-end-developer-with-next-js-react-js-typescript-83b6ab9e6c69?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Middleware Explained (And How It Can Seriously Boost Performance) - <a href="https://meetpan1048.medium.com/next-js-middleware-explained-and-how-it-can-seriously-boost-performance-0a1653e2b200?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maysam ghaysari | میثم قیصری`**
+✍️ **posted by `Meet`**

-<blockquote>maysam ghaysari | میثم قیصری
+<blockquote>If you’ve been building apps with Next.js and haven’t explored Middleware yet, you’re probably leaving performance and flexibility on the…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Turbo BabyMart v2: The Future of E-commerce Development is Here - <a href="https://medium.com/@reactjsbd/turbo-babymart-v2-the-future-of-e-commerce-development-is-here-9f98c92aaa85?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Upstash Redis — When Serverless Caching Makes Sense (And When to Remove It) - <a href="https://medium.com/@koriigami/upstash-redis-when-serverless-caching-makes-sense-d3f34cd2378a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Noor Mohamad`**
+✍️ **posted by `Ketan Damle`**

-<blockquote>The wait is finally over.
-We are thrilled to introduce Turbo BabyMart v2 — a complete reimagining of what an e-commerce platform can be…
+<blockquote>I added Upstash Redis to toshalife.com to solve a performance problem.
+Two months later, I removed it entirely.
+This is the story of when…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The S3 Pre-Signed URL Bug That Took Down Our Uploads: A Deep Dive into SignedHeaders, CORS, and AWS… - <a href="https://medium.com/@saketneel15/the-s3-pre-signed-url-bug-that-took-down-our-uploads-a-deep-dive-into-signedheaders-cors-and-aws-789492e191a3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server Actions Deep Dive (Building Full-Stack Without API Routes) - <a href="https://medium.com/codetodeploy/server-actions-deep-dive-building-full-stack-without-api-routes-47b96f7df90b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chandan | Full-Stack Developer`**

+<blockquote>Today I explored one of the most powerful features in modern Next.js:
+Continue reading on CodeToDeploy »</blockquote>

+<h3>6.
+Debugging with AI: Can It Replace an Experienced Developer? - <a href="https://adevnadia.medium.com/debugging-with-ai-can-it-replace-an-experienced-developer-6c9f475f439a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dark Coder`**
+✍️ **posted by `Nadia Makarevich`**

-<blockquote>File uploads seem simple — until they fail in production with a 403 SignatureDoesNotMatch error that makes absolutely no sense.
+<blockquote>Can AI debug complex React/Next.js issues?
+I tested it on three real bugs, investigated the root cause myself and wrote down the result.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Stop Paying the “Platform Tax”: Amerta, the Open-Source E-Commerce Standard on NextJS - <a href="https://medium.com/@icu090/stop-paying-the-platform-tax-amerta-the-open-source-e-commerce-standard-on-nextjs-871b38dc73b7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Why “Reusable Components” Often Kill Developer Productivity - <a href="https://medium.com/@mernstackdevbykevin/why-reusable-components-often-kill-developer-productivity-d18b164316a4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Naji Amer`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>Shopify is expensive.
-WooCommerce is slow.
-It’s time for a headless solution that gives developers control and merchants 100% of their…
+<blockquote>Everyone preaches component reuse like it’s a commandment — but what if the real cost is buried in abstraction debt, props bloat, and code…
 Continue reading on Medium »</blockquote>

 <br/>